mahdinematix/BehAmooz/README.md

 Additional Features
 Two‑Factor Authentication
-For added security, every login requires entering a verification code sent via SMS after providing national ID and password.
+For added security, every login requires entering a verification code sent via SMS after providing national ID and password (SMS.ir).

 Shopping Cart
 Students can add multiple session purchases to their cart and pay in one transaction.